 Financial Ratios

-The table below summarizes key financial ratios for Texas Instruments Incorporated (TXN) over the last five fiscal years.
+The table below summarizes the financial ratios for Texas Instruments Incorporated (TXN) over the past years.

 Interpretation of Financial Ratios